turingschool/curriculum/tutorials/web_services/soap.markdown

 response = client.request :get_all_users
 ```

 Here `:get_all_users` will be converted by Savon to `"getAllUsers"` on the remote service.
-If you do now want Savon to manipulate the case/style of our action, use a string:
+If you do not want Savon to manipulate the case/style of our action, use a string:

 ```ruby
 response = client.request "GetAllUsers"
 ```

-### Wrestling with SOAP
+### Working with SOAP

 To interact with your service, you probably need to specify some SOAP-specific options.
 The `#request` method is the second important method to accept a block and lets you access the
 following objects.